The Best Preschools & Kindergartens In Hong Kong

 Language options: English, pure Putonghua and bilingual classes.

-Campus and facilities: It varies per campus; there are nine campuses in convenient locations across Hong Kong.
+Campus and facilities: It varies per campus; there are nine campuses in eight convenient locations across Hong Kong.

 Competitive advantage: Woodland has the only group of fully Montessori-accredited preschools in the Greater China region.
-With 39 years of constant improvement, it has a proven track record for primary school admission and an international team of teachers who are all qualified Early Years educators.
+With 39 years of constant improvement, it has a proven track record for primary school admission and hosts an international team of teachers who are all qualified Early Years educators.

 Nine campuses around Hong Kong, woodlandschools.com